By Miles Goslett and Arthur Martin

 At the Hutton inquiry Mr Coe said he had been accompanied by only one other officer – DC Shields – but he now says there had also been a trainee police officer with him, whom he refused to name.

-Posted by Gordon Duff on Aug 15 2010, With 0 Reads, Filed under Iraq War, WarZone.
+Posted by Gordon Duff, Senior Editor on August 15, 2010, With 131 Reads Filed under Iraq War (2003-2011), WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.